pcubillos/pyratbay/docs/api.rst

         Volume mixing ratio of atmospheric species [nlayers, nspecies].
     species: 1D string ndarray
         Names of the species in the atmosphere.
-    molmodel: 1D string ndarray
-        Model to vary the species abundances.
-    molfree: 1D string ndarray
-        Names of the species to vary their abundances.
+    vmr_models: iterable of pyratbay.atmosphere.vmr_models instances
+        List of VMR models.
+It can also be an individual model.
-    molpars: 1D float ndarray
+    vmr_pars: 1D float ndarray
-        Scaling factor (dex) for each species in molfree.
+        List of parameters for each model in vmr_models.
     bulk: 1D string ndarray
         Names of the bulk (dominant) species.
     qsat: Float
         Maximum allowed combined abundance for trace species.
     iscale: 1D integer ndarray
-        Indices of molfree species in vmr.
+        Indices of mol_model species in vmr.
     ibulk: 1D integer ndarray
         Indices of bulk species in vmr.
     bratio: 2D float ndarray